nuxt-community/pwa-module/docs/modules/icon.md

 **accessibleIcons**
 - Default: true

-Make icons accessible through Vue instances.
+Make icons accessible through `ctx` or Vue instances.

+Example: `ctx.$icon(512)` will return the url for the icon with the size of `512px`.
+Will return an empty string when no icon in the given size is available (eg. when the size is not in `sizes` array).

 **iconProperty**
-- Default: '$icons'
+- Default: '$icon'

 Name of property for accessible icons.
-Accessible through Vue[property], default Vue.$icons